danielbyrnes/danielbyrnes.github.io/docs/_posts/2025-05-26-linear-programming.markdown

 where $A$ is an $n \times m$ integer matrix representing $n$ constraints and $m$ variables.

 ## Simplex Method
-George Dantzip developed the Simplex method for solving LPs while he worked for the US Air Force.
+George Dantzip developed the Simplex method for solving LPs while he was working for the US Air Force.
-The basic idea is to turn the constraints into equalities by introducing *slack variables*, which introduces a trivial solution to the problem.
-It turns out that the set of all possible solutions is convex polytope (potentially unbounded), and the optimal solution (if it exists) is one of its vertices.
+The basic idea is to turn the LP constraints into equalities by introducing *slack variables*, which introduces a trivial solution to the problem (the $m$ objective function variables are zero).
+It turns out that the set of all possible solutions is a convex polytope (potentially unbounded), and the optimal solution (if it exists) is one of its vertices.

 The set of all possible solutions is called the *feasible region*, and a vertex of the polytope is called a *basic feasible solution*.
 The Simplex method is a systematic process for searching through the polytope vertices to find the optimal solution without having to visit every single vertex.
-Each iteration of the algorithm performs a *pivot* operation that selects a new vertex of the polytope that increases the objeective function.
+Each iteration of the algorithm performs a *pivot* operation that selects a new vertex of the polytope that increases the objective function.

+Note that the constraints in the LP are all "<=".
+This is the standard form.
+If we added ">=" constraints then we could multiply the constraint by $-1$ to flip the equality sign, but then our standard trivial solution (the zero vector) would not feasible (since 0 is not less than a negative number).
+So we need a different polytope vertex to kickstart the Simplex algorithm.
+In order to support ">=" constraints we need to add *artificial variables* to the tableau and run Simplex using an auxiliary objective function.
+This function is just the negative sum of the artificial variables: $-a_1 - \cdots -a_r$, where there are $r$ ">=" constraints in the LP.

+Minimizing this auxiliary objective function will ensure that we find a basic feasible solution where all the added artificial variables are 0.
+Once we have this basic feasible solution, we can replace the cost function in the tableau with the original LP cost and then run Simplex again.
+This is what wen refer to as the II-Phase Simplex method.

 ![LP1](/images/linear_programming_p1.png)
 *<medium>(Fig) Feasible region where the objective function is to maximize $x1 + x2$.
 The optimum is found at the vertex $(2,3)$ and has value 5. </medium>*

 ## Primal vs. Dual Method
-Every LP has a counterpart called the *dual*.
+Every LP has a counterpart called the *dual form*.
 There are theoretical guarantees that if the optimum value of the primal LP is finite then the dual will have the same optimum.
 Using the same variables from the primal LP defined above, we can define the dual optimization problem:

 $$
 \begin{align*}